Locators in Selenium: A Detailed Guide

 - Close the WebDriver

-Locators in Selenium come into action in the fourth step above, after the Selenium WebDriver is initialized and loaded the webpage to be tested.
+Locators in Selenium come into action in the fourth step above after the Selenium WebDriver is initialized and loaded the webpage to be tested.
 A locator enables testers to select an HTML DOM element to act on.
-This post examines various types of locators in Selenium WebDriver.
+This post examines the top 8 locators in Selenium WebDriver.

 - By CSS ID: find_element_by_id